fossxo/fossxo-gdd/source/gameplay.rst

 ====================
-Rules of Tic Tac Toe
+Rules of Tic-tac-toe
 ====================
-Tic Tac Toe is a game of strategy where two players, X and O, take turns placing their mark in a 3 x 3 gird.
-The rules for Tic Tac Toe used for each game mode are as follows:
+Tic-tac-toe is a game of strategy where two players, X and O, take turns placing their mark in a 3 x 3 gird.
+The rules for tic-tac-toe used for each game mode are as follows:

 1. Play occurs on a board composed of a 3 x 3 grid of squares.
 The board starts